 Sleep apnea risk factors

-Martine says that between three and seven percent of the population in the United States have the more common obstructive sleep apnea.
-She lists a number of risk factors.
+According to Martine Eon, a respiratory therapist and clinical lung specialist at MaineHealth, between three and seven percent of the population in the United States have obstructive sleep apnea.
+She says there are a number of risk factors:

 - Age (muscle tone decreases with age)